intel-analytics/ipex-llm/python/llm/example/GPU/Speculative-Decoding/Eagle/README.md

 - Intel Data Center GPU Max Series

 ## Example - EAGLE Speculative Sampling with IPEX-LLM on MT-bench
-In this example, we run inference for a Llama2 model to showcase the speed of EAGLE with IPEX-LLM on MT-bench on Intel GPUs.
+In this example, we run inference for a Llama2 model to showcase the speed of EAGLE with IPEX-LLM on MT-bench data on Intel GPUs.

 ### 1. Install
 #### 1.1 Installation on Linux